militaryk/SpoonAlert-Bot/README.md

 # SpoonAlert

-**Current Version:** `1.1.1`
+**Current Version:** `1.2.0`

-SpoonAlert is a Discord bot that monitors Minecraft players on your server and sends you a DM when they disconnect or die.
+SpoonAlert is a Discord bot that monitors Minecraft players on your server and sends you a DM when they disconnect, die, or join.
 Easily manage your watchlist and notification preferences with slash commands.

 ---